weblabormx/spark-manual-billing/README.md

 ### Installation
 - Execute `composer require weblabormx/spark-manual-billing`
 - Install executing the next command `php artisan spark:manual-billing`, this command will edit some spark views.
+- Add to the teams models the next trait `WeblaborMx\SparkManualBilling\Traits\BillableExtras` to handle new attributes to get the plan name and date

 ### Disable Suscriptions